 Although FMLA leave is unpaid, both the employer and the employee are allowed to coordinate the employee's FMLA leave with paid leave, such as vacation days and sick days.
 An employee may voluntarily elect to substitute paid vacation, personal or family leave days, or sick days for FMLA leave days, if the reason the employee is taking FMLA leave would allow him or her to take those days as paid days off.
 An employer may also mandate that some of its employee's paid leave be credited against FMLA leave.

 Returning to Work

 Upon return to work, the employee must be reinstated to the same or a genuinely equivalent position.
 If the employee is not eligible for such a position because he or she needs to renew a license, pass a continuing education class, or the like, the employer must give the employee a reasonable opportunity to fulfill this requirement.
 The FMLA excepts from the reinstatement requirement certain "highly compensated employees," where reinstatement would cause the employer serious economic hardship provided the employer tells the employee he or she will not be reinstated after leave, and the employee does not return to work.

 Another exception to the reinstatement requirement is if the employer can show that the employee would have been fired even if the employee had not taken FMLA leave.
 This is called the "positive elimination defense."
 For example, if an employer closes a factory because business is bad, the employer would not have to reinstate an employee returning from FMLA leave.

 FMLA is designed to allow an employee to deal with family and medical problems without cost to their employer and without detriment to their career.
 If you have questions about your rights under the FMLA, or if you believe that those rights have been violated, you may need to talk with an employment law attorney.
-Learn more about your legal options with a free evaluation from an employment lawyer near you.
+Learn more about your legal options with an evaluation from an employment lawyer near you.